carlosdp/so101-tx/README.md

 - Episode recording script using this new class

 ## License
-This project is licensed under MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)
+This project is licensed under [MIT license](http://opensource.org/licenses/MIT)